omni-network/omni/docs/content/operate/4-roadmap.md

 ## 🗺️ Mainnet - Beta

 - Pending audit completion, our mainnet v1 release will be the same as Omega.
-- You will need to stake a minimum amount of 100 $OMNI tokens to be able to register your validator on mainnet.
+- You will need to stake a minimum amount of 100 OMNI tokens to be able to register your validator on mainnet.
 - Slashing will be enabled for double signing.
 You may be jailed for inactivity, but can unjail your validator if you come back online.
 - Staking rewards, withdrawals, delegations, and ETH restaking will NOT be enabled.
 - You will need to run full nodes for: Ethereum, Arbitrum, Optimism, and Base (if you don’t already).
 Your Omni validator will need access to RPC endpoints for those chains.